Sefiraat/DankTech2/README.md

 ## Credits
 A big shout out to the owners of [mct.tantrum.org](https://mct.enjin.com/) who let me test on their server even once it was clear I barely knew what I was doing for DankTech and then again when I slightly knew what I was doing with DankTech2! <3

+Another big shoutout to **GentlemanCheesy** of **mc.talosmp.net** for being my first (and as of writing this, only!) sponsor.
+A few coffee's a month to make me feel better about making these addons <3